-SPRA will review the applications to confirm the basic eligibility requirements have been met before determining if applications will be provided to the Framework in Action Adjudication Committee.
+SPRA will review the applications to confirm the basic eligibility requirements have been met before determining if applications will be provided to the Member's Initiative Grant Adjudication Committee.
 The Adjudication Committee evaluates the application against set objectives and criteria through a weighted scoring system.
 Funding decisions of the Adjudication Committee are final and are not subject to appeal.